sandanat/vue-pdf-app/README.md

 </code>
 </details>

-> ℹ️ Note that elements must be in HTML document by the time vue-pdf-app is mounting (use `v-for` instead of `v-if` directive if necessary).
+> ℹ️ Note that elements must be in HTML document by the time vue-pdf-app is mounting (use `v-show` instead of `v-if` directive if necessary).
 Otherwise an error occurs.

 ## @after-created(PDFViewerApplication)